 A SARE score of 1.5 out of 5 signifies a country where small-scale rabies control programs are in place and the country is working towards developing a national rabies control programme.

-This country is using the Rabies Epidemiological Bulletin but has not agreed to share their data publicly.
+This country is not currently using the Rabies Epidemiological Bulletin.

 GARC Education Platform